 In Longo’s Absolute Nastiest 673, two of Type 4 UR turn up in line marking, the first on marking r5, and the second on c4.

 The Type 4 action is to remove the other UR partner in the same two corners.
 The rationale doesn’t fitin the table, but it’s this: One slink partner is true, so if either UR partner in the extra corners is true, the two corners are reserved for the UR partners.
 The extras are all removed.
-Now to prove you’ve been awake and paying attention, decide on the removals before checking at the end of the page.
+Now to prove you’ve been awake and paying attention, decide on the removals before checking at the end of Type 6.
 A boxline on one of them brings a clue.

 Like both of these, Type 4’s often turn up in dead X-wings.
 We try to leave the values out of the fill string.
 A good time to look for a Type 4 UR is, therefore, when the marking of such an X-wing line is completed.

-Next in the UR table is Type 5, which had up to now, the restriction that each extra be the same number.
+Next in the UR table is Type 5, which had up to now, the restriction that each extra be the same value.
 The extra candidates are a toxic set, because at least one of them must be true to prevent the deadly rectangle.
 Any candidate seeing them all is removed.

 A Type 5 UR of this description is rarely encountered, and if I had one in the reviews, I missed it.
 So here is the first one from the Hodoku techniques page on the UR.